How to apply

 Students admitted to the Master’s Programme will need to contact an Italian diplomatic authority in their home country to assemble all the documents needed to enroll and submit a pre-enrollment application with the University of Pavia.
 The Italian Diplomatic authority has a deadline to send pre-enrollment applications, which is usually at the end of July.

 ⊗ Students from extra-European countries must request a student VISA to the Italian authority in their country.
 Students should contact the Italian Embassy in their country as early as possible and ask information about student VISA application procedures.
-The deadline for VISA application is usually at the end of July.
-We recommend student to obtain an appointment in Spring way before the deadline because late appointments often are not processed on time.
+All procedures for pre-enrollment and VISA application have to be concluded by the 30th of November 2020.

 Important notice for extra-European students: VISA application and university application are two completely independent procedures.
 VISA application is a procedure carried out by the Italian Authorities abroad.
 The University of Pavia has nothing to do with VISA application.
 Students from extra-European countries are encouraged to apply for pre-evaluation and admission test as soon as possible even if they did not obtain a VISA from the Italian embassy.